D1GQ/ReplantedOnline/README.md

 ## About

-ReplantedOnline lets you play Versus mode online using direct peer-to-peer connections, so you don't need to use Parsec.
+Replanted Online adds balance changes and lets you play Versus Mode using direct peer-to-peer connections, so you don't need to use Parsec or Steam Remote Play!

 > You must own a legitimate Steam copy of Plants vs. Zombies: Replanted to use this mod.